intel-iot-devkit/how-to-code-samples/access-control/python/README.md

 ## Configuring the example

+When the example is installed through `pip` the `config.json` file that holds the configuration for the example lives in `~/python/examples/iot_access_control/access-control/python/iot_access_control/config.json`.

 To configure the example for the Grove* kit, just leave the `kit` key in the `config.json` set to `grove`.
 To configure the example for the DFRobot* kit, change the `kit` key in the `config.json` to `dfrobot` as follows:

 ```JSON